telerik/xamarin-forms-docs/controls/calendar/calendar-specialslots.md

 * **RecurrencePattern**: Defines whether the slot will be displayed for repeating days;
 * **IsReadOnly**: When set to **True** the slot is disabled (restricted), meaning the end user wouldn't be able to create or modify appointments at that slot.

-Below you can find a quick example how create special and restricted slots.
+Below you can find a quick example how to create special and restricted slots.

 First, create a ViewModel class with a collection of **SpecialSlot** objects.
 In the example two repeating special slots are added for rest hours during weekdays.
 In addition, the first slot which represents a lunch break, is set as restricted time.